STUDIO APPRENTICESHIP PROGRAM

 Current Apprentice

-We are pleased to announce Brennan Johnson as Mullowney Printing’s Spring 2025 recipient of our annual Studio Apprenticeship program!
-Johnson will serve as the Studio Apprentice for six months, beginning in April and culminating in an exhibition and artist talk at Mullowney Printing to mark the completion of his residency.
+We are pleased to welcome Jess O’Farrell as our Fall / Winter 2025 recipient of our annual Studio Apprenticeship program!
+Johnson will serve as the Studio Apprentice for six months, beginning in October and culminating in an exhibition and artist talk at Mullowney Printing to mark the completion of their residency.

 FORMER Apprentices